p2-inc/phasetwo-docs/docs/getting-started/customizing-ui.md

 Phase Two ships a unified theme called **phasetwo-ui** that covers all four Keycloak theme types — login, account, admin, and email — in a single package.
 It is built with [Keycloakify](https://www.keycloakify.dev/) and [shadcn/ui](https://ui.shadcn.com/) and is the default theme on Phase Two hosted instances.

 Branding is applied at runtime through realm attributes, so changes take effect immediately without rebuilding or redeploying the theme JAR.
-The **Styles** panel in the admin console (under **Extensions**) provides a UI for all of these settings.
+The **Styles** panel in the admin console (under **Extensions**) provides a UI for most of these settings — the Admin Portal `v2` theme tokens described below are not exposed there yet.
 To access it, ensure the `phasetwo-ui` theme is selected for the **Admin** theme in **Realm Settings > Themes**.

 :::tip Email theme
 For email branding (logo, footer), set your realm's email theme to `phasetwo-ui`.
 This unlocks the **Email Branding** settings described in the [Emails](/docs/getting-started/email#email-branding) guide.